Title: The Looking Glass

 Meredith nodded.
 “Yeah.
 We’re covered on that front, though I don’t know if any of the other gene carriers will take to flying these things like you have.”

-The jumper was fast but the trip took almost thirty minutes.
+The jumper was fast but the trip took almost 30 minutes.
 Very little was said beyond Miko answering questions Teldy had about the little ship.

 John barely remembered his mother’s funeral—mostly he remembered the priest and the kneeling.
 The mass had been agonizingly long.
 He wondered when would be a good time to tell McKay he’d been raised Catholic.
 A glance her way made that thought fall out of his head because tears were streaming down her face.
 He shut the doors leading to the back of the jumper with a thought.